-I'm a regular contributor to BBC Radio 4's From Our Own Correspondent, the Guardian's Archaeology & Anthropology blog, the BBC World Service (Weekend World Today), Sky News, BBC World and BBC Breakfast News and am a regular guest on the Sky News paper preview show.
+I'm a regular contributor to BBC Radio 4's From Our Own Correspondent, the Guardian's Archaeology & Anthropology blog, the BBC World Service, Sky News, BBC World and BBC Breakfast News and am a regular guest on the Sky News paper preview show.
 I also report for ITN Industry News

 I've written for the Daily Telegraph, Independent, Sun and the Mirror and blog for the HuffPost and Guardian Science Blog networks.
-I've contributed to adventure and outdoors magazines in South Africa, USA and the UK, including Getaway, Women's Adventure and Countryfile Magazine.
+I've contributed to adventure and outdoors magazines in South Africa, USA and the UK, including BBC Magazine, Geographical, TGO, Getaway and Countryfile Magazine.

-My first book, Britain's Secret Treasures, was published last year by Headline, in conjunction with the British Museum and ITV.
+My first book, Britain's Secret Treasures, was written in conjunction with the British Museum and ITV.
+It reveals

 of the British public.
 Buy your copy of Britain's Secret Treasures here.